fredblain/fredblain.org/content/articles/new-website.rst

 Previously, I was using one of the `HTML5up`_ templates for the website and `HTMLy`_ for the blog, which are free, ligth, responsive and super customizable.
 Now, both website and blog are single entity.

-In addition to renew my website, I wanted make my life easier.
+In addition to renewing my website, I wanted to make my life easier.
-The publication list is automatically created by Pelican, I just have to maintain up-to-date a .bib file with my personal publications, and that's all.
+The publication list is automatically created by Pelican, I just have to keep up-to-date a *.bib* file with my personal publications and... that's all.
-Hosted on a different server,  it is automatically updated by a crontask which pull the update directly from GH: yes.. the only thing I need to do is to push the modification on GH (e.g. typofix, new publication, new content, etc.) and the update is visible online within the next three hours.
+Moreover, hosted on a different server than before, it is now automatically updated by a crontask which pull directly the sources from my GH repo and re-compile the all thing.That is perfect for me, I just need to push any modification I make on the GH repo (e.g. typofix, new publication, new content, etc.) and it becomes visible online within the next three hours.

 What else?

 In terms of content, all the pages and articles are written in `reST`_ (reStructuredText) which is a beautiful syntax and allows more flexibility to structure the redaction in my opinion.